suma-project/Suma/docs/docs/faq.md

 3) Set the "Start Date" and "End Date" to the date of the midnight hour of the day you are analyzing.

 4) Set the "No Counts Before" filter to "0000" and the "No Counts After" filter to "0100".
 This assumes you are doing an hourly observation.
 You may want to include some buffer time depending on your collection activities.

+#### How should I analyze sampling based initiatives like headcounts?
+Some initiatives collect data at regular intervals througout the day.
+For these initiatives, sessions are very important for generating accurate reports.

+1) Set "Always Include Whole Session" to "Yes"

+2) Set "Classify Counts By" to "Count" (default)

 #### Why is the "Total Sum" and "Total # of Counts" Different in the Summary Data
 As mentioned above, a `count` in Suma is the action of making an observation.